informalsystems/hermes/guide/src/config.md

 ### Light clients

-The configuration file also store information about the light client peers, but this configuration is automatically added by the relayer to the configuration file when running the `relayer light add` command.
+The configuration file stores information about the light client peers.
+This configuration can be added to the configuration file when running the `relayer light add` relayer command.
 Please see the [Light Clients](./light_clients.md) section to learn how to configure them.

 ### Validate the configuration file

-If you want to validate the configuration file you can run the relayer command below:
+If you want to validate the configuration file you can run the command below:

 ```shell
 hermes -c config.toml config validate
 ```

-If the configuration file is valid the command above will show this message:
+If the configuration file is valid the command above shows this message:

 ```shell
 {"status":"success","result":[]}